 Under our procedural rules, there are three ways to arrest a vessel.
 First, any vessel or property can be arrested so that a defendant cannot dissipate assets beyond the jurisdiction by depositing a 20-30% bond of the amount in controversy when defendant's property is found within the territory of the Republic of Panama.
 A defendant is "present" in Panama when its real and effective place of business is in the territory of the Republic of Panama.
 Second, a vessel can be arrested ascribe the Courts jurisdiction when such a defendant is not present for purposes of jurisdiction or when an asset of defendant property is attached in order to serve process.

-Finally, a Maritime Court may exercise its jurisdiction to enforce maritime liens or encumbrances via an in rem action.

-A variety of an administrative arrest is also available to plaintiffs.
-Under an Article 206 of the Panama Maritime Code, any Panamanian Vessels' Registration can be blocked at the Shipping Registry so as to prohibit its sale, deletion, transfer or registration of a mortgage or encumbrance.
+Third, a Maritime Court may exercise its jurisdiction to enforce maritime liens or encumbrances via an in rem action.
+Another option which has become very popular is the "flag arrest", which is an injunction preventing the vessel from being sold, deleted, mortgaged, transferred to another registry, in other words maintain the status quo until the court decides otherwise.
+Under Article 206 of the Panama Maritime Code, any Panamanian Vessels' Registration can be blocked at the Shipping Registry so as to prohibit its sale, deletion, transfer or registration of a mortgage or encumbrance.
 The evidentiary standard for this type of proceeding requires a showing that an "immediate and irreparable harm" may occur.
-A discretionary deposit may be ordered by the Court in the sum of no less than US\$10,000 to not more than US\$50,000.
+A discretionary deposit may be ordered by the Court in the sum of no less than US\$10,000 to not more than US\$50,000, the court decision as to bond is totally based on the available evidence of the claim.